READ TIME: 12mins

 VAT HMRC PAYMENT HELPLINE

-If you Can’t Pay VAT the first port of call is to contact the “Business Payment Support Service (BPSS)” They are a Payment helpline for businesses who cannot pay their VAT and are struggling to make their next payments to the HMRC.
+If you can’t pay VAT, the first port of call is to contact the “Business Payment Support Service (BPSS).
+They are a Payment Helpline for businesses who cannot pay their VAT and are struggling to secure their subsequent payments to HMRC.

 You need to call the “BPSS” at the HMRC if you can’t pay in full before your payment deadline.